Browse by Medical Category

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

-BiographyW.
-Taylor Kimberly, MD PhD is a stroke and critical care neurologist in the Department of Neurology.
-He serves as the Associate Director of the MGH Neuroscience Intensive Care Unit and is an Assistant Professor of Neurology at Harvard Medical School.
+W. Taylor Kimberly, MD PhD is a stroke and critical care neurologist in the Department of Neurology.
+He serves as the Associate Director of the MGH Neuroscience Intensive Care Unit and Associate Chief of the Division of Neurocritical Care and Emergency Neurology.